Pass me that catalog when you're done with it

 The value of anything is what someone is willing to pay for it.
 This doesn’t mean that if you have something somebody else wants (including toilet paper), you can charge whatever you like.
 That’s illegal in some states.

-One of the last-minute priority bills considered by Maryland’s General Assembly targeted price-gouging for such items as food, water, medical supplies and cleaning products.
+One of the last-minute priority bills passed by Maryland’s General Assembly prohibits price-gouging for such items as food, water, medical supplies and cleaning products.

 Maryland’s legislature last year enacted a price-gouging law that was aimed at controlling prescription drug prices, but a federal court ruled that it was an unconstitutional attempt by a state to regulate interstate commerce.